by Bev Jo and Linda Strega

 Some have wondered why this chapter is in our book about Lesbian Separatism and Radical Feminism.
-Since our book is about having as much equality among women as possible and recognizing what harms us and what divides us, this information is essential, and is even more timely after 25 years, seeing how patriarchy has harmed and continues to harm women physically, mentally, and emotionally.
+Since our book is about having as much equality among women as possible and recognizing what harms us and what divides us, this information is essential, and is even more timely decades later, seeing how patriarchy has harmed and continues to harm women physically, mentally, and emotionally.
 Understanding some of the causes can help protect us.

 We’ve also tried to include information to protect and improve health, especially since we’ve seen too many friends die and be disabled from possibly preventable diseases and pharmaceuticals and unhealthy eating recommendations.
 I know so many women who have worked very hard to eat what they don’t like and give up what they love, based on popular and accepted misinformation, and end up seriously damaging their health.

 Since we published our book in 1990, many more Lesbians and other women we know, of all ages, have some form of chronic illness, chronic symptoms, and/or chronic pain.
 Many who are under fifty also have hormonal disruption, probably from growing up exposed to xenoestrogens (the toxic chemicals that mimic true estrogens) – from food cooked and stored in plastic (including Teflon pans), pesticides, and soy (carcinogenic and toxic to the thyroid).
 Girls are increasing going into puberty at earlier ages.
 (When I was a girl, puberty started around twelve but more recently it’s been said to start around ten, but now some girls are beginning puberty at seven.
 This makes little girls vulnerable to getting pregnant from rape as well as affecting their health in other ways.) http://www.nytimes.com/2012/04/01/magazine/puberty-before-age-10-a-new-normal.html?pagewanted=all&_r=0